Survey of Art in China with Julie Chun – T’ou-se-wei Museum

 About the Event

 Led by Julie Chun (Adjunct Professor of Art History), we will turn our attention to the frequently asked question “What makes Chinese art modern?”
 Through a systematic study that examines the social and political context following the Taiping Rebellion (1850-1864), we will look back in time to a pivotal juncture in China’s history when art took a major shift at the most unexpected place in Shanghai.
 Come join us for an afternoon seeped in art history, history, and culture.

 1:45 PM Registration, 2 PM to 4 PM

 55 Puhuitang Rd., near Caoxi Rd.
 (N)

-(metro line 1 or 11 to Xujiahui station, exit 1)
+(metro line 1 or 11 to Xujiahui Road station, exit 1)

-Please complete the online registration by February 21.
+Please complete the online registration by February 15.
 The event costs must be paid in cash only.
-SEA coordinator is Kim Neurath, WeChat: KimNShanghai.
+SEA coordinator is Julie Funk, WeChat: JulieFunk.

 If you are unable to attend the event after receipt of confirmation, please notify us immediately by emailing firstname.lastname@example.org.
-If it's the day of the event, please ALSO notify the coordinator listed on the event by phone, text or WeChat.
+If it's the day of the event, please ALSO notify the coordinator listed on the event by WeChat.

-If you need to cancel after February 21, our SEA cancellation policy applies which states you might still have to pay for your registered event, depending on the vendor.
-SEA will notify you to either collect or let you pay it at your next registered event.
+If you need to cancel after February 15, our SEA cancellation policy applies which states you might still have to pay for your registered event, depending on the vendor.
+SEA will notify you to collect the fee for the missed event.